 Intake staff is available to assist with filing a complaint of discrimination or referring to another agency if the MCHR lacks jurisdiction over the matter.

 COMPLAINT IS FILED

 After a complaint is filed, the MCHR serves the complaint to the named respondents and the parties are invited to mediate or settle the complaint.
 The complainant may ask for a Notice of Right to Sue.
 The complainant would have 90 days to file suit against the respondent.

 The investigator acts as a neutral fact-finder and does not represent either party.
 The investigator interviews witnesses, gathers and reviews documents, and writes an investigative summary.

 No Violation: When no discrimination is found, the MCHR closes its case and notifies the complainant of their Right to Sue.
 The complainant then has 90 days to file suit against the respondent.

 Probable Cause: When discrimination is found, MCHR attempts to settle the case.
 If the case is not settled, the Chairperson will set the matter for hearing or dismiss the case.

 At the hearing, the MCHR’s case is generally presented by an Assistant Attorney General.
 The Hearing Examiner conducts the hearing and issues a recommended finding and order to the Commission.

 FINAL DECISION AND ORDER

 The Commission issues a Final Decision and Order.
 If no discrimination is found, then the case is dismissed.
 If discrimination is found, remedies are ordered.
-Remedies may include re-instatement or promotion, back pay, and damages for pain, suffering, humiliation, and deprivation of rights.
+Remedies may include re-instatement or promotion, back pay, and damages for pain, suffering, humiliation, and deprivation of civil rights.
 Either party has the right to appeal the decision to circuit court.